Filing your tax return

 The steps below will help you to file your tax return and make a self-assessment.

-Step 1: File on Revenue Online Service (ROS)
+Step 1: File on the Revenue Online Service (ROS)

 Step 2: Use the pre-populated online Form 11 on ROS

 The information included in a pre-populated Form 11 comes from a number of sources.
-You can choose to complete a prepopulated return in ROS online or ROS offline options.
+You can choose to complete a pre-populated return in ROS online or use ROS offline options.

-You only need to change these figures if they are different in 2022.
-Where the information has not changed you do not need to do anything.
+You only need to change these figures if they are different in 2024.
+Where the information has not changed, you do not need to do anything.

-For more information and a breakdown of these panels please see Appendix 2 Tax Duty Manual 38-01-04G.
+For further information and a breakdown of these panels, please see Appendix 2 in the Tax Duty Manual 38-01-04H.

-The following amounts will appear in a table beside the section in the Form 11 (you will need to enter the figures into the correct box):
+The following amounts will appear in a table beside the section in Form 11.
+You will need to enter the figures into the correct box, if applicable:

 This video will explain to you how to open the online Form 11 and select the pre-populated form: